rvicedomini/EBAME6-Strain/Strainberry.md

 ## 0. Preliminaries

-It is reccommended to create a VM, possibly with 4--8 CPUs and at least 16 GB of RAM.
+It is recommended to create a VM, possibly with 4--8 CPUs and at least 16 GB of RAM.

 ### Download and unpack tutorial data